yq314/brazejs/README.md

         ```
         {{ hash | property_accessor: 'key' }}
         ```

+    * url_escape

+        ⚠️ this uses `encodeURI` which is slightly different from Braze's implementation

+    * url_param_escape

+        ⚠️ this uses `encodeURIComponent` which is slightly different from Braze's implementation

+    * json_escape

+        ⚠️ this uses `JSON.stringify` which is slightly different from Braze's implementation

 * #### Tags
     * [abort_message][braze/abort_message]: abort rendering and output an optional message